 Through the state budget process, legislators have to make decisions regarding funding key education programs, including financial aid.
 Students and alumni can offer the decisive voices that tell them to prioritize education in the coming budget year.

 Many students who join the trip are themselves recipients of state-funded education aid through programs such as the Tuition Assistance Program (TAP) or the Higher Education Opportunity Program (HEOP).

 The day long program includes meetings in teams with legislators' offices, attending a rally on student aid and a visit to the NYS Capitol.
 Transportation and meals are provided.
-Albany Day 2015 will be our 30th year of face-to-face advocacy for causes that matter.

 If you have any further questions or would like additional information regarding the Albany Day trip, please do not hesitate to contact the Office of Government and Community Affairs at (212) 998-2400.
 We hope you will join us next year!